iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 The BLE Peripheral sends Advertisements using its Resolvable Public Address.
 The contents of the Advertizements are signalled to a BLE Visited Central Host associated with the second BLE Central device.
-The decoded Advertisements sent by the BLE Peripheral, are used by the
+The received Advertisements sent by the BLE Peripheral are used by the
 BLE Visited Central Host to decide whether to trigger a RADIUS exchange,  e.g., using the presence and/or contents of specific Advertising Elements.